 - Do not keep large amounts of cash in your home.
-Use banks, building societies, credit unions, post offices etc. as much as possible. - Keep all credit and debit cards in a secure location, including bank and other financial books and statements etc. - Old, out-of-date cards should be appropriately destroyed - Do not give your credit / debit card passwords to anybody. - When out and about, avoid having large sums of money on your person.
+Use banks, building societies, credit unions, post offices etc. - Keep all credit/debit cards in a secure location as well as financial statements, records etc. - Out-of-date cards should be destroyed. - Do not give your credit/debit card passwords to anybody. - When out and about, avoid carrying large sums of money.